cfhirsch/adventofcode2023/README.md

 -- Part One:
 Straightforward.
 For each pair of times and distances, just loop through the resulting distance from holding the button for 0 to time milliseconds.

+-- Part Two:
+Also straightforward.
+Just removed the spaces between the numbers in each line, parsed to a number, looped through all the possible times to hold the button.